 Q How do I go about obtaining an occupation right agreement for a villa in Highfield Country Estate?

 We suggest that you visit Highfield Country Estate and spend some time with the Sales Manager to ensure you understand the Village and the villa plans.
 You may also wish to bring your family to have a look around.
 We encourage you to talk to the other residents and get a feel for our Village.

 If you decide to move into a villa at the Village you will need to complete an application form and pay a deposit.

-Your deposit will be held by the Village’s Statutory Supervisor, Covenant Trustee Services Ltd. The application you complete will be for a specific villa which may already have been built or which may need to be constructed.
+Your deposit will be held by the Village’s Statutory Supervisor, Covenant Trustee Services Ltd. The application you complete will be for a specific villa.
 The application will set out your interest in the villa, the costs involved in moving in and any conditions that must be fulfilled so that the application can become unconditional.
 These conditions may relate to the sale of an existing property owned by you and our approving you for acceptance into our Village.
 After you have signed the application your solicitor will be forwarded a number of documents including an Occupation Right Agreement.
 The Occupation Right Agreement is the document which will give you the right to occupy your chosen villa at the Village.
 You will need to discuss these documents with your lawyer.

 If you choose to sign the Occupation Right Agreement you will have a cooling off period of 15 working days in which you are able to change your mind about moving to the Village and receive a complete refund of your deposit.
 If you proceed with your Occupation Right Agreement, then you will settle on the agreed settlement date when you will pay the balance of the entry payment and move into the Village.
 The Sales Manager will work with you throughout this process to help answer any queries and to establish a settlement date for you to move into your new villa.